 (according to TGA/DSC curve that mentioned below) for 4 h to get superfine NiO powders.
-The thermal behavior of the precursor was analyzed by thermogravimetric analysis (TGA) and differential scanning calorimetry (DSC)(Shimadzu 50 with an accuracy of ± 0.1 K).
-The value of the glass transition, T_g , the crystallization extrapolated onset, T{in} and the crystallization peak, T_p , temperature were determined with accuracy ± 1 K by using the microprocessor of the thermal analyzer.
-The structure and phases of the powder sample was identified by means of X-ray powder diffraction (XRD) Shimadzu Diffractometer XRD 6000, Japan, with Cu-Ka1 radiation ($\lambda = 1.54056$ Å).
-The data were collected by step-scan modes in a θ -2 θ range between 4° and 80° with step-size of 0.02° and step time of 0.6 seconds.
+The thermal behavior of the precursor was analyzed by thermogravimetric analysis (TGA) and differential scanning calorimetry (DSC) (Shimadzu 50 with an accuracy of $\pm 0.1$ K).
+The value of the glass transition, $T_g$ , the crystallization extrapolated onset, $T{\rm in}$ and the crystallization peak, $T_p$ , temperature were determined with accuracy ±1 K by using the microprocessor of the thermal analyzer.
+The structure and phases of the powder sample was identified by means of X-ray powder diffraction (XRD) Shimadzu Diffractometer XRD 6000, Japan, with Cu-Kα1 radiation ( $\lambda = 1.54056$ Å).
+The data was collected by step-scan modes in a $\theta$ -2 $\theta$ range between 4° and 80° with step-size of 0.02° and step time of 0.6 seconds.
 Pure Silicon ~ Si 99.9999 % was used as an internal standard.
-The surface morphology of nanoparticles phases were observed by means of a scanning electron microscope SEM (JOEL XL) operating an accelerating voltage of 30 kV.
-The relative error of determining the indicated elements does not exceed 2%.
-The IR absorption spectra of the glasses in the wave number range of $400-2000 \text{ cm}^{-1}$ with a resolution of 4 cm^{-1} were recorded at room temperature by an IR spectrophotometer type JASCO, FT/IR-430 (Japan), using the KBr pellet technique.
-Optical characterization of the powder sample on transparent plaster has been preformed from spectral absorbance, which were obtained through JASCO V-670 double beam spectrophotometer.
+The surface morphology of nanoparticles was observed by means of a scanning electron microscope SEM (JOEL XL) operating at an accelerating voltage of 30 kV.
+The relative error of determining the indicated elements does not exceed 2 %.
+The IR absorption spectra of the glasses in the wave number range of 400-2000 cm-1 with a resolution of 4 cm-1 were recorded at room temperature by an IR spectrophotometer type JASCO, FT/IR-430 (Japan), using the KBr pellet technique.
+Optical characterization of the powder sample on transparent plaster has been preformed from spectral absorbance, which was obtained through JASCO V-670 double beam spectrophotometer.
 The measurements have been performed in the wavelength range from 200 to 2500 nm.
-The transmittance and absorbance measurements were taken at normal incident.
+The optical properties of NiO have been determined via absorbance spectrum and the optical band gap was determined